zeus-ctrl/git-bats-demo/README.md

 where `XXX` and `YYY` should be the actual number of files containing "SUCCESS" or "FAILURE".

-If it helps, imagine you've been approached by a researcher in another field, and they've been doing numerous replications of some experiment.
+If it helps, imagine you've been approached by a researcher that has been doing numerous replications of some experiment.
 A piece of their lab equipment checks the final result and generates these files that contain either the world "SUCCESS" or "FAILURE".
 Your colleague would like you to write a script to count those for them.